Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

 Fig.~\ref{fig:galaxymapkin} shows the kinematics maps in four moments (\vlos{}, \dispersion{}, $h_3$, $h_4$) of the mock MUSE cubes.
-The scale of the color bar is given in the second row of the upper left corner of each panel.
-We calculate the true values in the first with the following procedures: First, for each Voronoi bin, we calculate the total flux of each particle in the \ppxf{} fitted wavelength region.
+The scale of the color bar is given in the second line of the upper left corner of each panel.
+We calculate the true values shown in the first row with the following procedures: First, for each Voronoi bin, we calculate the total flux of each particle in the \ppxf{} fitted wavelength region.
 Then we plot flux-weighted \vlos{} histogram distribution using all the particles included in this bin.
-Next, we fit this histogram with a Gauss-Hermite function and obtain four best-fit moments (\vlos{}, \dispersion{}, $h_3$, $h_4$).
+Next, we fit this histogram with a Gauss-Hermite equation and obtain four best-fit moments (\vlos{}, \dispersion{}, $h_3$, $h_4$).
 This method is consistent with the definition of light-weighted kinematics which \ppxf{} is expected to recover during the fitting process.
-The middle row is the results from \ppxf{} and the bottom rows are residuals of the \ppxf{} results and the true values.
+The second row is the results from \ppxf{} and the bottom row shows the residuals between \ppxf{} results and the true values.